Caladiums for Sale from K. van Bourgondien

 Caladium Bulbs: Getting the Most out of Your Purchase

 Caladiums are tender perennials.
 This means that in most parts of the country, they can't be overwintered outdoors.
-Gardeners living in zones 8 and north will have to lift the tubers in the fall, store them indoors in the winter and plant them again in the spring.
+Gardeners living in zones 8 and north will have to lift the tubers in the fall, store their caladium bulbs indoors in the winter and plant them again in the spring.
 Another option is to plant caladiums in containers and bring the containers indoors during cooler weather.
 Caladiums grow nicely indoors and are gorgeous houseplants.

 When to Plant Caladium Bulbs